rahulg/mongorm/README.md

 	# Enforce validation on certain fields
 	# All fields in this dict are considered required
 	__fields__ = {

-		# user.name is a required field of type str
+		# user.username is a required field of type str, without a default
+		'username': Field.required(str, None),

-		# and has a default value of 'test'
+		# user.age is a required field, with a default value
-		'name': (str, 'test'),
-		'age': (int, 10)
+		'age': Field.required(int, 12)

+		# user.name is an optional field
+		'name': Field.optional(str),

 	}

 	# Specify indices
 	# These are directly passed to pymongo's collection.ensure_index
 	__indices__ = [

 		# Normal index over name field
 		'name',

 		# Descending index over age
 		[('age': pymongo.DESCENDING)],

 		# Compound index
 		[('age', pymongo.DESCENDING), ('name', pymongo.ASCENDING)]

 	]

 	# Override the validate function